garronej/evt/docs/api/operator.md

     shape => console.log(shape.radius)
 );

-//Nothing will be printed to the console, a Square is not a Circle. evtShape.post({ "type": "SQUARE", "sideLength": 3 });
+//Nothing will be printed on the console, a Square is not a Circle. evtShape.post({ "type": "SQUARE", "sideLength": 3 });

 //"33" Will be printed to the console.